azat-co/practicalnode/chapter4/chapter4.md

     footer &copy; Apress
 ```

-The output of the template above will be:
+The text after the first space becomes the content of those elements.The output of the template above will be `<h1>`, `<p>` and other elements with the corresponding text inside of them:

 ```pug
 <body>